 Active Lives Survey

 Wesport has been funded by Sport England to conduct the Active Lives Survey for Children and Young People across the West of England.
 We are provided with a random sample of schools each term with whom we work with to complete the survey.
-On completion of the survey each school receives a £100 equipment reward, plus a bespoke report outlining your results which cover measures of children’s activity levels, physical literacy, swimming proficiency, wellbeing, self-efficacy and levels of social trust.
+On completion of the survey each school receives a bespoke report outlining your results which cover measures of children’s activity levels, physical literacy, swimming proficiency, wellbeing, self-efficacy and levels of social trust.

 If you have received an email to say your school been selected, please use the downloads on the right to help you conduct the survey or visit the Sport England Information for schools page for a full list of resources.

 What is the Active Lives Survey?